paritytech/grandpa-bridge-gadget/README.md

 # BEEFY
 **BEEFY** (**B**ridge **E**fficiency **E**nabling **F**inality **Y**ielder) is a secondary
 protocol running along Grandpa Finality to support efficient bridging with non-Substrate blockchains, especially ETH mainnet.
-It can be think of as an (optional) Bridge-specific Gadget to the Grandpa Finality protocol.
-The Protocol piggybacks on many assumptions provided by Grandpa, and requires to be built on top of it to work correctly.
+It can be thought of as an (optional) Bridge-specific Gadget to the Grandpa Finality protocol.
+The Protocol piggybacks on many assumptions provided by Grandpa, and is required to be built on top of it to work correctly.

 Related issues:
 - [Merkle Mountain Range for Efficient Bridges](https://github.com/paritytech/parity-bridges-common/issues/263)